-The Main Library and the Science-Engineering Library are currently undergoing renovations and are scheduled to be finished by the end of this summer and fall, respectively.
-Some changes include more natural light, more indoor and outdoor study spaces and more comfortable places to study.
+The Main Library and the Science-Engineering Library recently underwent renovations; some changes include more natural light, more indoor and outdoor study spaces and more comfortable places to study.

 Students can borrow a wide variety of technology from the libraries, including (but certainly not limited to) laptops, tablets, DSLR cameras, calculators and computer accessories like charger cables and adapters.